EvaMaeRey/ggdims/README.md

 ------------------------------------------------------------------------

-# Try to reproduce some of observations and figures in the Distill paper: ‘How to Use t-SNE Effectively’ <https://distill.pub/2016/misread-tsne/>
+# Try to reproduce some of observations and figures in the Distill paper: ‘How to Use t-SNE Effectively’ <https://distill.pub/2016/misread-tsne/> with some verbatim visuals from the paper.

 ``` r
 knitr::opts_chunk$set(out.width = NULL, fig.show = "asis")